10 Best Questions To Ask Intown Atlanta Home Inspectors

-Regardless of the market, a professional and high-tech home inspection is an important part of the Atlanta home buying process.
+Regardless of market conditions, a professional and high-tech home inspection is an important part of the Atlanta home buying process.
+Especially when considering the purchase of an older home like the 1920’s bungalows in Virginia-Highland.
 To make it easier, here are the 10 best questions to ask Intown Atlanta home inspectors.
 Plus the right answers!

 1. First things first, can you provide proof of insurance and your certifications?

 Georgia still doesn’t require home inspectors to be licensed.
 So, you’ll want to check their liability insurance and their certifications.
 This way you are sure to get an Atlanta high-tech home inspection.
 We’ve found the best will be certified by these organizations:

 American Society of Home Inspectors (ASHI).
 Inspectors have passed rigorous technical exams and have performed more than 250 inspections.

 International Code Council (ICC).
 Inspectors understand the codes and standards used in designing and building structures.

 Environmental Solutions Association (ESA).
 Inspectors have had training to confront environmental and safety issues faced by home owners.

 2. Do you follow a Code of Ethics?

 This is the second most important of the questions to ask Intown Atlanta home inspectors.
 This will help protect you from conflicts of interest.
 Plus it helps assure you receive an independent opinion regarding the condition of the home you’re considering.